 Are you a recruiter?

 Hull may not have had the best of reputations, but it was given a boost in 2017 when it was named the UK City of Culture, and in the same year, the city’s Ferens Art Gallery hosted the prestigious annual Turner Prize.
-It boasts a number of tourist attractions including The Hull People’s Memorial, the historic Old Town and museum quarter, Hull Marina and The Deep – a city landmark.
+It boasts a number of tourist attractions including The Hull People’s Memorial Museum, the historic old town and museum quarter, Hull Marina and The Deep aquarium – a city landmark.
 Plus, it has quite a theatrical tradition, with many famous actors and writers having been born and bred here, and its museums are of national importance.
 Any visit to Hull is not complete without a look around Wilberforce House, the Hull and East Riding Museum and the Streetlife Museum of Transport.

-The Hull nightlife leans towards the pub culture, while the trendy wine bars around Hull University and its accommodation area are popular with students.
+The Hull nightlife leans more towards the pub culture, whilst the trendy wine bars around Hull University are especially popular with students.
 In particular, Newland Avenue and Prince’s Avenue have recently seen a rapid expansion in continental-style bars and cafés.
-The Humber Mouth literature festival is a real highlight of the city’s cultural calendar, while the annual Hull Jazz Festival takes place every August, and 2018 saw the 16th Pride in Hull event.
+The Humber Mouth literature festival is a real highlight of the city’s cultural calendar, while the annual Hull Jazz Festival takes place every August.
+The year 2018 saw the 16th Pride in Hull event.

 The University of Hull was founded in 1927 and now enrols more than 16,000 students.
 The city’s healthcare sector is further enhanced by the university’s research facilities.
 Hull York Medical School is a joint venture between the University of Hull and the University of York, and is part of the British government’s attempt to train more doctors.
 Other city institutions include the Hull School of Art and The Northern Academy of Performing Arts and Northern Theatre School.
 Hull also has over 100 local schools, a further education college and two large sixth form colleges.